 The Gateway architecture and the authentication protocols include the means to preserve the privacy of citizens as they authenticate to different service providers

 2006 is also notable for the appearance of a very different approach to identity: the Identity Cards Act, which received Royal Assent on 30 March.
 The Act specified the creation of UK national identity cards (to serve as a personal identification document and European Union travel document) linked to a database known as the National Identity Register (NIR).
-The introduction of the cards and NIR represent the alternative model originally identified by POST, with government assuming control over identity – a very different approach to the efforts since 1997 to use trusted third parties as part of the identification process.
+The introduction of the cards and NIR represent the alternative model originally identified by POST, with government assuming control over identity – a very different approach to the efforts since 1997 to use trusted third parties as part of the identification and authentication process.

-A report in November from the National Computing Centre, Identity management, trust and security online, provided a summary of the identity assurance landscape at the time.
+A report in November from the former National Computing Centre, Identity management, trust and security online, provided a summary of the identity assurance landscape at the time.
 It noted that the UK was in a good position because of its existing policies and mature infrastructure, and in particular:

 [the Government] Gateway has an excellent opportunity to become a significant player in the citizen, business and agent Identity Provider marketplace and more.
 For example, its services could extend to Identity Provider services for managing government contractor and employee access to internal government systems. (p.10)